 We all love spending quality time with our little ones, and it’s even more enjoyable when we get to enjoy nature at the same time!
-Here are just a few of Perth’s best kid-friendly trails, so you can get out and introduce the kids to the beauty that we have in our backyard.

 Law Walk, Kings Park

 We all know how big and plentiful the beautiful bushlands of Kings Park are, but have you ever branched out to really explore the hidden trails and promenades?
 The Law Walk in Kings Park follows the Mount Eliza escarpment from the Karri Pavilion in Kings Park for just over 3km in a loop.
 Adventure along the Lotterywest Federation Walkway, explore wildflowers and learn a little about the history of Kings Park with plaques along your walk.
-Of course, after your family hike, Kings Park is the perfect place to enjoy a picnic on the vast open lawn areas.

 Whistlepipe Gully, Forrestfield